Type II Silt Barrier

 Knowing these elements can help determine the right anchoring strategy, curtain model, and deployment method.
 Read a customer question about whether using an Impermeable Turbidity Barrier is right for their site.

 Other Turbidity Control Options

 Other Turbidity Curtains

 - Staked Silt Barrier

 - Color options

-- Turbidity Curtain Applications & Uses
+- Turbidity Curtain Applications and Uses

 Other Filtering Devices

-See what the EPA says about stormwater mitigation and water discharge.
+See what the EPA says about Stormwater Mitigation and water discharge.
 GEI Works is dedicated to developing innovative turbidity curtain solutions that provide superior performance and achieve the desired results for our customers.
 We work closely with our client team to design a deployment layout that takes into consideration all of your project requirements including water conditions, project progress, budget, and water quality goals.